VirgilBB/dcrpulse-akash/README.md

 1. Access the dashboard and navigate to **Settings** → **Import Extended Public Key**
 2. Paste your xpub (Decred mainnet xpubs start with `dpub`)
 3. Provide a friendly account name
-4. The wallet will automatically rescan the blockchain to find all historical transactions (typically 5-30 minutes)
+4. The wallet will automatically rescan the blockchain to find all historical transactions

 **Note**: Watch-only wallets can monitor balances and transactions but **cannot spend funds**.
 This is a security feature that allows you to track your wallet activity without risking your private keys.